 Health Leadership: Ashty Dennison – Nominated by Branch Chairman Eiden Salazar

-A massage therapist by trade, Ashty became very active as volunteer with Belize Red Cross – San Pedro Branch since she first attended a meeting in November 2014.
+A massage therapist by trade, Ashty became a very active volunteer with Belize Red Cross “ San Pedro Branch since she first attended a meeting in November 2014.
 She immediately became certified in First Aid/CPR.
 She attended the Volunteer Encounter in 2014 and Youth Camp in July 2015.
-Ashty successfully completed the First Aid/CPR Instructor’s training in May 2015 and has held several very well received trainings since then.
-On November 5, 2015 Ashty conducted training at Washington University Health & Science School located in San Pedro.
+Ashty successfully completed the First Aid/CPR Instructor’s training in May 2015 and has held several very well received training since then.
+On November 5, 2015, Ashty conducted training at Washington University Health & Science School located in San Pedro.
 The President of the school was so impressed with her work that they have requested the Basic First Aid/CPR training be given at the beginning of every semester.

-Ashty impressed more than WUSH President and earned of this year’s Health Leadership Award.
+Ashty impressed more than WUSH President and earned this year’s Health Leadership Award.

 Outstanding Volunteer: Sue Barkhouse – Nominated by Branch Coordinator Shirlee Arnould

 A retired college professor originally from Canada, Sue attended a San Pedro Branch Red Cross meeting in November 2014 after first volunteering at a blood drive earlier that month after a friend had been in need of blood.
 She immediately stepped up to take on the role as Co-Health Committee leader – Blood Drive Coordinator.
 Sue has successfully coordinated and hosted blood drives in San Pedro which have been held every 3 months where the average intake has been 30 pints.
 She has also attended other training offered by the Belize Red Cross and has been ever present at branch meetings and events.